itu-summer/session-1/README.md

-# Qualfication seminar teaching materials 2018
+# Qualification seminar teaching materials 2018

 This repository contains the course materials for the first session of the qualification seminar.